ptrooms/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 It has two parameters: sensor id `id` and refresh time `refresh`.

-### Multisensor (`ms-tx`)
+### Multisensor with Humidity (`ms-th`)

-The multisensor is build around the DS2438 or DS1923 chipset.
+The multisensor with humidity is build  around the DS2438 chipset.
-It always provides a `temperature` channel.
+It provides a `temperature`, a `humidity` and a `supplyvoltage` channel.

-Depnding on the actual sensor, additional channels (`current`, `humidity`, `light`, `voltage`, `supplyvoltage`) are added.
-If the voltage input of the DS2438 is connected to a humidity sensor, several common types are supported (see below).
+The voltage input of the DS2438 is connected to a humidity sensor, several common types are supported (see below).

+The generic sensor with humidity and temperature using DS1923 chipset.
+It provides a `temperature` and `humidity` channels.

 It has two parameters: sensor id `id` and refresh time `refresh`.

-Known DS2438-base sensors are iButtonLink (https://www.ibuttonlink.com/) MS-T (recognized as generic DS2438), MS-TH, MS-TC, MS-TL, MS-TV.
+### Multisensor with Voltage (`ms-tv`)

+The multisensor with voltage is build  around the DS2438 chipset.
-Unknown multisensors are added as generic DS2438 and have `temperature`, `current`, `voltage` and `supplyvoltage` channels.
+It provides a `temperature`, a `voltage` and a `supplyvoltage` channel.

-In case the sensor is not properly detected (e.g. because it is a self-made sensor), check if it is compatible with one of the sensors listed above.
-If so, the first byte of page 3 of the DS2438 needs to be set to the correct identification (0x00 = generic/MS-T, 0x19 = MS-TH, 0x1A = MS-TV, 0x1B = MS-TL, 0x1C = MS-TC). **Note: Updating the pages of a sensor can break other software.
-This is fully your own risk.**
+It has two parameters: sensor id `id` and refresh time `refresh`.

 ### Temperature sensor (`temperature`)